jameshan521/Dawool/README.md

 What you need to do?<br>
   start prescription pages
   newlec assignment

 What you need to learn?<br>
   CSS and Javascript + JSP

+  <b>21/08/31</b><br>
+What did you do?<br>
+  working on pres pages. after html pages have to convert into jsp files. newlec assignment. math?

+What you need to do?<br>
+  finish prescription pages
+  study newlec

+What you need to learn?<br>
+  CSS and Javascript + JSP